Classification and Range

-Red pandas are primarily nocturnal animals, sleeping and relaxing during the day in trees or fallen logs, and foraging for food on the forest floor at dusk and dawn.
+Red pandas are primarily crepuscular animals, sleeping and relaxing during the day in trees or fallen logs, and foraging for food on the forest floor at dusk and dawn.
 When asleep, the red panda curls up on a branch with its nose tucked under a hind limb and its tail.
 They have also been observed in a sleeping position much like the American raccoon, sitting on a branch with head tucked beneath its chest and between their hind feet.
 On particularly warm days, red pandas can be seen fully stretched with belly pressed on a limb and legs dangling.

 Location at the Zoo

 Woodland Park Zoo's red pandas are located near the southern pudus and cranes in the Temperate Forest.
 If you have trouble spotting them, look up - chances are they are curled up and resting high in a tree.